dreidev/breakout-tomato/README.md

 $ set UPGRADE_EXTENSIONS=1 && npm run dev
 ```

 ## CSS Modules

-This boilerplate out of the box is configured to use [css-modules](https://github.com/css-modules/css-modules).
+This project is configured to use [css-modules](https://github.com/css-modules/css-modules).

 All `.css` file extensions will use css-modules unless it has `.global.css`.